UniBound Summer FAQs

 What is the University's Code of Conduct?

 All participants in the UniBound Summer programme are required to follow and respect the same rules that are expected of all enrolled students at the University of Auckland.
-You can read about this in more detail by visiting the Policy Hub.
+You can read about this in more detail in the Code of Conduct.

 Failure to comply with the Code of Conduct may result in your withdrawal from the UniBound programme.